Zero6992/chatGPT-discord-bot/README.md

 3. Copy the value for `__Secure-next-auth.session-token` from cookies and paste it into `config.json` under `session_token`

+> You can use `Xvfb` to emulate a desktop environment.
+It should automatically get the cf_clearance given no captcha

-## Step 3: Run the bot with docker
+### Step 3: Run the bot with docker

 1. Build the Docker image `docker build -t chatgpt-discord-bot --platform linux/amd64 .`
 2. Run the Docker container  `docker run --platform linux/amd64 -d chatgpt-discord-bot`